Thompson Sampling with a Mixture Prior: EXPERIMENTS

-For each $\sigma_0$, we use empirical Bayes regret---the average regret over all runs, where regret is defined w.r.t.\ $\theta_*$ for the run in question---as an estimate of the actual Bayes regret.
-The empirical Bayes regret is reported in \cref{fig:experiments}, together with the upper bound in \cref{thm:bayes_regret_linbandit_mixture}.
+For each $\sigma_0$ and $L$, we use the mean regret over multiple runs, where in each run, model parameters are drawn as $\theta_* \sim P_0$, to approximate the Bayes regret.
+The regret is reported in \cref{fig:experiments}, together with the upper bound in \cref{thm:bayes_regret_linbandit_mixture}.
 The upper bound is multiplied by $1 / 30$, which changes the scale but preserves the shape.
 We observe that our bound correctly estimates the shape of the empirical regret as a function of $\sigma_0$.
-In a similar experiment, where $\sigma_0 = 0.05$ is fixed and we vary the number of latent states $L$, we again see that our bound correctly estimates the shape of the empirical regret as a function of $L$.
+In a similar experiment, where $\sigma_0 = 0.05$ is fixed and we vary the number of latent states $L$, we again observe that our bound correctly estimates the shape of the empirical regret as a function of $L$.
 We conclude that \cref{thm:bayes_regret_linbandit_mixture} scales correctly with the parameters of our problem class.